Ongoza Program

 Barnes Orlando – Operations Manager (SME) of Premier Credit.

 There are estimated to be over 2,000 non-formal schools (as low-fee private schools are often referred to) across Kenya, which are responsible for educating over 500,000 pupils.
 However, many of the children attending these schools are from extremely poor backgrounds.
 Therefore, parents often have to make significant sacrifices to ensure that their children receive a quality education.
 In addition, while 90% of teachers at public schools in Kenya are certified by the Teachers Service Commission (TSC), 90% of their counterparts working at LCPS are not.
 Finally, school infrastructure remains poor across all school settings.
 Through the Ongoza program, IDPF, Premier Credit and Dignitas work to address these barriers to quality education by providing access to both in-service teacher training that is aligned with the Kenyan government and access to finance that can be used to improve school infrastructure.
-IDPF has successfully applied this approach in Ghana for over 14 years of funding for its flagship Rising Schools Program and is now aiming to replicate this success in Kenya through its partnership with the Ongoza Program.
+IDPF has successfully applied this approach in Ghana for over 14 years of funding for its flagship Rising Schools Program and is now well underway to replicating this success in Kenya through its partnership with the Ongoza Program.

 IDP Foundation has always been committed to partnerships that drive sustainable solutions to education shortfalls in low and middle-income countries.
 We are proud that the Ongoza program, much like our Rising Schools Program in Ghana, is centered around empowering local actors, such as the education entrepreneurs who have responded to their community’s need for more schools.
 Through our local partners, we are committed to improving learning outcomes in marginalized communities while complementing The Kenyan government’s education agenda.